Pandemic Influenza and Gender Imbalance: Mortality Selection before Births: Results

 Columns (5) and (6) present the results for non-pandemic years (January 1916--December 1917 and January 1921--December 1922), whereas columns (7) and (8) present the results for pandemic years (January 1918--December 1920).
 In columns (5) and (6), I find no statistically significant effects of fetal exposure to influenza on the proportion of male births during non-pandemic years.
 By contrast, columns (7) and (8) show the clear significant adverse effects of fetal influenza exposure during pandemic years.
 This implies that while seasonal influenza does not have any significant impacts on the secondary sex ratio, pandemic influenza does have such an effect.
 The result of this placebo experiment supports the evidence that the identification in my within estimator using the sharp increase in influenza death rates during pandemic years seems to work well and should provide reliable estimates.

-If I use the maximum average influenza death rate in the first trimester (Panel B of Table~\ref{tab:sum}) as the reference value to calculate the magnitude, the estimate in column (8) implies that fetal exposure to pandemic influenza decreased the proportion of male births by approximately 1.5 percentage points ($9.97 \times 0.1531$).\footnote{The average influenza death rate during the pandemic periods is used because the identification should rely on the dramatic rise in the influenza mortality rates during those periods (Online Appendix~\ref{sec:secb_aff} presents a summary of the detailed discussion).
+If I use the maximum average influenza death rate in the first trimester (Panel B of Table~\ref{tab:sum}) as the reference value to calculate the magnitude, the estimate in column (8) implies that fetal exposure to pandemic influenza decreased the proportion of male births by approximately 1.5 percentage points ($9.97 \times 0.1531$).
+This magnitude is not very large but still non-negligible given that one standard deviation of the proportion of male births is 1.67 (Panel A of Table~\ref{tab:sum}).
+The average influenza death rate during the pandemic periods is used herein because the identification should rely on the dramatic rise in the influenza mortality rates during those periods (Online Appendix~\ref{sec:secb_aff} presents a summary of the detailed discussion).
 This means that the magnitude calculated herein is conservative because of the attenuation effects owing to the linear functional form assumption in equation~\ref{fs}.
-An alternative technique to capture the non-linear effects of the influenza mortality rate is the semi-parametric panel data model.
-However, it requires additional assumptions in the specification and is difficult to be implemented in the case of clustering regressions \citep[pp.461--463]{hsiao2014}.
-Therefore, I prefer to use the feasible linear functional form, which can provide the intuitive estimates.} This magnitude is not very large but still non-negligible given that one standard deviation of the proportion of male births is 1.67 (Panel A of Table~\ref{tab:sum}).